 How can someone make a pact with the devil? 🙄 There seem to be many possibilities today, even more than in the past, I believe.
 Goethe, for instance, joined Freemasonry.
-Similar (seemingly) innocent ‘old men’s clubs’ are Rotary International or Lions Clubs International.
+Similar (seemingly) innocent ‘men’s clubs’ are Rotary International or Lions Clubs International.
 Although these two do not belong to Masonry, some of their founders were said to have been Masons.
 (2) Whatever the name of the club, there are gatherings of people who join such groups in order to extract advantages from their membership.
 These members usually aid one another in almost every life situation.
 From the outside they make it look as if they were simply social clubs as they are hanging a lantern on their ‘good works’.
-But what might seem to this world like ‘old men’s games’, if their ceremonies consist of rites of initiation, their oaths invite the devil to lord over them, even if they call him ‘god’ as the Masons do.
+But what might seem to this world like ‘innocent men’s games’, if their ceremonies consist of rites of initiation, their oaths invite the devil to lord over them, even if they call him ‘god’ as the Masons do.
 Without believing in Jesus Christ as our personal savior, no human being will ever be able to have a real relationship with God.
 I decided to simply focus on Freemasonry here with which I am more familiar than with these other two clubs mentioned before.
-I have known Freemasons as long as I live and I once worked in a Freemasonry lodge building.
-It was not long until I saw some spooky things there.
-Thank God, I had come to know Jesus at the same time and He told me to leave this sphere as soon as possible.
+I have known a few Freemasons and I was familiar with a Freemasonry lodge building in the past.
+In fact, I saw some spooky things there after I had given my life to Jesus as our Lord and Savior.

 Below I offer you now the testimony of a famous Christian: Charles Grandison Finney characterizes Freemasonry and its dangers in detail since “as a young man Finney was a third-degree Master Mason” (3).